Volunteering in Chiang Mai, Thailand

 Nearly every Friday night I went to the Night Bizarre on Chang Khan Road.
 My favourite masseur was there as well as a fantastic food court full of tasty dishes.
 Try out the roti with banana and chocolate.
 Heaven for a sweet tooth.

-Chiang Mai is home to the most extraordinary temples.
-Over 300 of them!
+Chiang Mai is home to the most extraordinary temples

 The most famous is Wat Phra That Doi Suthep.
 It sits high on the hills, with its golden spire visible for miles.
 There are many temples within the old city too that you can easily walk between.
 Some of my favorites are: